 Performance Outcome 1.
 The students should be able to understand key concepts of economics as it pertains to business.

-Performance Assessment: The students will complete a class portfolio containing all homework, notes, assessment and projects.
+Performance Assessment: The students will complete a class portfolio containing all homework, notes, assessments, and projects.
 The portfolios will be collected every 5 weeks to be evaluated.
 Using a Finance Academy portfolio performance rubric, the students must score at least 75%.

 Performance Outcome 2.
 The students should be able to identify characteristics of the American economy and the factors that influence the success of business and products.